 Once a giveaway has ended, the host brand should randomly select a winner using the Pick Winner button found in the Summary section of the Campaign Manager.
 Once an email (the potential winner) has been selected out of the pool of entries, the host brand should notify the potential winner by email.
 This involves sending an affidavit and a 1099-MISC tax form.

-What’s an affidavit?and leave
+What’s an affidavit?

 An affidavit is a legal document that contains a statement (sworn in writing) that verifies one’s own personal information, such as name, age, and SSN.
 It is a verification of identity, which, in turn, is an verification of eligibility.